Small changes can help you save money this winter

 - Do not change your heat pump thermostat manually more than two degrees at a time.
 Find the coolest comfortable setting and leave it there.
 Moving the thermostat setting up by more than two degrees manually may cause your auxiliary heat to come on, which costs more to run.

-- Keep outdoor unit free from leaves, snow, ice, and other air blockages.
+- Keep outdoor heat pump unit free from leaves, snow, ice, and other air blockages.

 - Have system serviced by a licensed HVAC technician annually to ensure peak efficiency.